rayhog/aviator-jekyll-template/_documentation/tql1.04.md

        has the `product` attribute with a product (name) field.<br>
        `MATCH (:SOFTWARE_PRODUCT)`
     2. Add an alias to the node, so that you can use it with the RETURN clause to get data from that node. <br>
-       You place the alias before the colon.
+       You place the alias before the colon.<br>
        `MATCH (s:SOFTWARE_PRODUCT)`
     3. Use the `WHERE` clause with the `CONTAINS` clause to specify the condition `product CONTAINS "Adobe"`.<br>
        `WHERE s.product CONTAINS "Adobe"`<br>
        `product` is the attribute that stores the name of the product.<br>
-    4. Refer to the alias in the RETURN clause to list software products that contain Adobe in the product name.  <br>
+    4. Use the RETURN clause to list software products that contain Adobe in the product name by referencing the alias `s`.  <br>
        `Return s`

     Here's the complete query:<br>